Attorney for Andrew Brown Jr.'s family says video of fatal police shooting shows 'execution'

 Cherry-Lassiter said the video was 20 seconds long and shows deputies shot at Brown as he sat in his vehicle with his hands on the steering wheel.
 "He wasn't reaching for anything, he wasn't touching anything, he wasn't throwing anything around," she said.

-Brown then put the vehicle in reverse and backed out of the driveway, and police shot at him as he drove off, she said.
-The vehicle, riddled with bullet holes, then crashed into a tree, she said.
+Brown then put the vehicle in reverse and backed out of the driveway, and deputies shot at him as he drove off, she said.
+The vehicle, riddled with bullet holes, crashed into a tree, she said.

 "They are trying to hide something," civil rights attorney Ben Crump said.
 "They don't want us to see everything."

-Bakari Sellers, a Brown family attorney and a CNN political analyst, said Pasquotank County Attorney Michael Cox tried to prevent several of the attorneys from viewing the video in the first place.
+Bakari Sellers, a Brown family attorney, said Cox tried to prevent several of the attorneys from viewing the video in the first place.

 "Mr. Cox told me, a grown Black man, that he was not f***ing going to be bullied," Sellers said.

+CNN has reached out to Cox for comment but has not received a reply.

+CNN has not seen the video and has not been able to independently verify the family attorneys' account of the video.

-Seven deputies have been placed on administrative leave following the shooting, two others have resigned and one deputy retired, Pasquotank County Sheriff Tommy Wooten said.
+Seven deputies have been placed on administrative leave following the shooting, two others have resigned and one deputy retired, Wooten has said.
 Not all the deputies who were placed on administrative leave discharged their firearms, he added, but they were all part of the warrant operation.

 The fatal shooting came just a day after former Minneapolis Police officer Derek Chauvin was convicted of murdering George Floyd in the most high-profile case of the Black Lives Matter era.
 Still, the police killings of Brown, as well as others in Ohio and Virginia in the last week, emphasized the pervasiveness of police violence.